Columbus Women’s Rehab Focuses on the Total Person

 Columbus Women’s Rehab, part of Adult & Teen Challenge, differs from typical quick programs you hear so much about.
 Short-term “revolving door” programs are visited again and again by relapsed addicts, temporarily solving the addiction, but never solving the core of the problem so the addiction comes right back again.
 So, the addict has to return to rehabs again and again, costing them, their insurance carrier, or their family tens of thousands of dollars each time.
 Every day, Adult and Teen Challenge centers enroll individuals who have previously attended many short-term rehabs, without success.
 They should have come to Adult and Teen Challenge first!

 So, why is Adult and Teen Challenge different?
 It is one of few programs that will dedicate a longer period to work with each addict.
-That is a huge financial commitment by the organization and community, but it is time needed in order for the recovery rates to be what they are.
+That is a huge financial commitment by the organization and community, but it is the time needed in order for the recovery rates to be what they are.
 The day-to-day structure, community, and faith emphasis over time bring addicts slowly out of wrong and drug-impacted thinking into an awareness of a purpose for their life and a new way of thinking and living.
 Such a new purpose and way of living is one that has no place for abusing drugs or alcohol; addiction is replaced by self-love, peace, happiness, purpose, and excitement for the future.

 Will Forced Avoidance of Substances Solve the Problem?